At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 Delaware Electricity Prices

-Delaware pays an average of 14 cents/kWh of electricity.
-That’s just slightly above the national average of 13.
-Yes, we know those quarters add up.
+Delaware pays an average of 13 cents/kWh of electricity.
+That’s just slightly below the national average of 13.6 cents per kWh.
+Yes, we know those dimes and pennies add up.
 Yes, we know you hate that monthly electric bill.
 But that’s only until you’ve made the switch to solar power!
 Those pennies per kWh do indeed add up.
 Right now they add up to higher bills, but once you’ve made the switch to solar, they create more savings!

 Not to mention, electricity costs are only going to rise.
 Currently, far too much of our energy comes from nonrenewable, dirty fossil fuels.
 As the long-term costs associated with fossil fuels start to really kick in, standard electricity prices are going to skyrocket.
 When that happens, you’re going to look like a modern-day Einstein for having made the early switch to producing your own power.

 Why are electricity prices so important?
 Because that is what solar power is directly competing against.
 The cost to produce power with solar is relatively constant (of course how much sun hits your area has an effect), so if you are paying $0.40 per watt for power, then you make FOUR TIMES AS MUCH as the guy or girl paying $0.10 per watt electricity.

 The caveat here is that if the $0.10 per watt person has a HUGE rebate, they may be better off than the $0.40 per watt person.
 Because of that, states without any renewable standards tend to be heavily reliant on cheap coal for electricity, and also have very low electricity prices.
 When electricity prices are artificially low, that hinders the ability of solar energy to achieve meaningful payback in the state.

 Delaware Net Metering

 Net Metering requires your utility to monitor how much energy your solar power system produces and how much energy you actually consume to make sure you get credit for the surplus.